data-8/textbook/content/chapters/01/1/intro.md

 text interleaves a complete introduction to programming that assumes no prior knowledge.
 Readers with programming experience will find that we cover several topics in computation that do not appear in a typical introductory computer science curriculum.
-Data science also requires careful reasoning about quantities, but this text does not assume any background in mathematics or statistics beyond basic algebra.
+Data science also requires careful reasoning about numerical quantities, but this text does not assume any background in mathematics or statistics beyond basic algebra.
 You will find very few equations in this text.
 Instead, techniques are described to readers in the same language in which they